-CERTIFICATIONS AND COMPLIANCE

-It's important to know your technology investment will not only last, but that it's been certified by safety, environmental and disability regulatory bodies in your region.
+CERTIFICATIONS AND COMPLIANCE It's important to know your technology investment will not only last, but that it's been certified by safety, environmental and disability regulatory bodies in your region.
+Safety Interactive displays are designed to be touched and can take a bit of a beating.
+Look for fully heat-tempered glass (not just heat-strengthened or chemicallystrengthened).

-Safety

-Interactive displays are designed to be touched and can take a bit of a beating.
-Look for at least 4 mm thick, fully heat-tempered glass (not just heat-strengthened or chemically-strengthened).
 In the rare event of damage, only fully heat-tempered glass will crumble into small pieces instead of shattering into large, jagged pieces.
 Also check whether the display is certified by your region's nationally recognized testing laboratory (e.g. CE, UL) and the manufacturer is listed on the certifying body's website.

-Accessibility

-To make your interactive display accessible for all students, see if larger objects like tennis balls can be used instead of fingers and pens, and that included pens have a body diameter of 1.5 cm or more to aid students who have difficulty grasping smaller objects.
+Accessibility To make your interactive display accessible for all students, see if larger objects like tennis balls can be used instead of fingers and pens, and that included pens have a body diameter of 1.5 cm or more to aid students who have difficulty grasping smaller objects.
 Also see if the interactive display offers features in accordance with your regions' disability act.

-Longevity

-Interactive displays made from commercial-grade panels are rated for approximately 50,000 hours, providing many years of dependable use.
+Longevity Interactive displays made from commercial-grade panels are rated for approximately 50,000 hours, providing many years of dependable use.
 Consumer grade panels (like those on LCD TV screens) are rated for only 20,000.
 See if the manufacturer tests their displays under extreme conditions, such as temperature, humidity and voltage, and check if the displays are electrostatic discharge (ESD) compliant to protect from a sudden flow of electricity between charged objects preventing damage to sensitive electronics.

-Energy consumption

-The amount of energy required to power interactive displays varies between brands.
+Energy consumption The amount of energy required to power interactive displays varies between brands.
 Look for an international efficiency certification like ENERGY STAR® to lower your energy costs and reduce your environmental footprint.
 Other features that conserve energy include automatically turning on when you enter the room and automatically entering sleep mode when not in use.
-AG: "GERICHTE AUS DER HEIMAT"

-SPEEDS AND FEEDS

-THE TECHNICAL STUFF YOU NEED TO KNOW

-What impact does a larger screen size have on learning?
-4K UHD is amazing to look at, but does it change anything in the classroom?
+AG: ..GERICHTE AUS DER HEIMAT" SPEEDS AND FEEDS THE TECHNICAL STUFF YOU NEED TO KNOW What impact does a larger screen size have on learning?
 How many of these inputs do I actually need?
-All good questions that require thought because the specifications of an interactive display are equally important to its features.

-In this section, we'll take a look at some of the common questions and decisions surrounding them.

-4KVSHD

-RESOLUTION:
+Good questions that require thought because the specifications of an interactive display are equally important to its features.
+In this section, we'll take a look at some of the common questions and decisions surrounding them. ) SCREEN SIZE Screen sizes for interactive displays generally range from 55" to 86" and beyond.
+The larger end of that spectrum is more expensive, so let's see what role the size of your interactive display plays in achieving your educational objectives.
+Viewing distance The 5X rule of thumb is a handy trick to calculate a comfortable viewing distance for 20pt font on an HD interactive display.
+The formula is simple: multiply the screen size by 5 and divide by 12 to get the answer in feet.
+Let's use a 65" display as an example: 65"x 5 = 325"/12 = 27 ft (8.2 m) Viewing angle Even if students are close to the interactive display, the angle they're looking at it from matters.
+Many interactive display manufacturers say they address this by having a 178° field of view, but there is still a reduction in clarity and brightness at extreme angles.